fabioselau077/status_stepper/README.md

-currentIndex    | Current status index, -1 if there are no  active items lastActiveIndex    | Animation starts after widget at this position activeColor    | Color of active and passed statuses, by default is Theme.of(context).primaryColor disabledColor    | Color of next statuses, by default is Theme.of(context).colorScheme.secondaryVariant connectorCurve    | Curve for the connectors itemCurve    | Curve for the status widgets connectorThickness    | Thickness of the connector
+currentIndex    | Current status index, -1 if there are no  active items lastActiveIndex    | Animation starts after widget at this position activeColor    | Color of active and passed statuses, by default is Theme.of(context).primaryColor disabledColor    | Color of next statuses, by default is Theme.of(context).colorScheme.secondaryContainer connectorCurve    | Curve for the connectors itemCurve    | Curve for the status widgets connectorThickness    | Thickness of the connector